 Read my Farpoint Osprey 55 travel backpack review.

-WHAT’S THE DIFFERENCE BETWEEN REGULAR SIZE VS SLIM SIZE
+REGULAR SIZE VS SLIM SIZE

 These packing cubes are available in two different sizes: slim and regular.
 The regular cubes are square shaped and great for stacking in a regular suitcase while the slim ones are slender and can be placed alongside each other as I do (shown above).